raspberrypilearning/cd-beginner-unity-sushi/en/step_9.md

 ## Camera tracking

-MazeRobo moves, but the camera always stays in the same place.
+MazeRobo moves, but right now the camera always stays in the same place.
 That's going to be a problem if you try to add anything outside of the camera's initial field of vision, or anything that moves outside it (like MazeRobo itself!).
 Let's make it adjust!

 + Select the **Main Camera** in the Hierarchy and set its **Transform** properties in the Inspector as follows: